navaneethgade07/Simple-backend-Login-Page-Project/README.md

 ### Setting up MongoDB
 1. Install MongoDB
 2. Setup the mongoDB atlas
+3. Replace the url with your MongoDB connection String

 ### Running the Application
 1. Start the node.js server
 2. The server will run at http://localhost:3000.